abikirkham/FlexiBook/README.md

 - ASCII text art logo sourced from [fsymbols.com](https://fsymbols.com/text-art/)
 - Menu implementation guidance provided by tutor, sourced from [simple-term-menu](https://pypi.org/project/simple-term-menu/)
 - Utilised a random code generator from [Stack Overflow](https://stackoverflow.com/questions/2257441/random-string-generation-with-upper-case-letters-and-digits)
+- As suggested in a peer review for improved usability, I found on [Quora](https://www.quora.com/Is-there-a-Clear-screen-function-in-Python) a funtion to clear the screen once selecting a section to ensure the screen is not too messy.
 - Referenced various online resources including:
   - Google
   - W3C